IS3UniCologne/DSML_2023/02_Workshops/Getting_ready_for_the_first_workshop.md

 3. Launch Jupyter by typing:
 `jupyter notebook`

 This should bring up a browser window with a homepage showing all your folders and files.
 As mentioned earlier, we will upload a Jupyter Notebook file (.ipynb) shortly before the start of every workshop.
 Make sure to download it.
-Once you have the notebook file downloaded, you can navigate to it and open it up within your Jupyter window.
+Once you have the notebook file downloaded, you can navigate to it and open it up within the Jupyter Notebook server you just launched.

 # 5. Final Remarks